CharanaManawathilake/sanchaara-apk/README.md

 ---

-Thank you for trying Sanchaara! 🎉
+Thank you for trying SanChaara! 🎉